 The Department of Education vs Homeschooling Organizations

-The reason you need to visit with local homeschooling organizations and parents is because your department of education and homeschooling organizations have different agendas.
+The reason you need to visit with local homeschooling organizations and parents is because your Department of Education and homeschooling organizations have different agendas.

 - The Department of Education has an agenda to enroll children in their system.
 When your children are enrolled in a local school, the school district receives monetary compensation.
 In addition, a government socializes and indoctrinates people through the public education system.